 In the case of SharePoint on-premises, the speed of your SharePoint sites depends on your local infrastructure but in the case of SharePoint online, It depends on a global network of data centers that provides lower latency and high bandwidth.

-In case of SharePoint on-premises, if your userbase increases then you need to put additional servers which will cost you additional hardware, software, or licensing required for SharePoint, but in SharePoint online, you can just take licenses for those additional users.
+In the case of SharePoint on-premises, if your userbase increases then you need to put additional servers which will cost you additional hardware, software, or licensing required for SharePoint, but in SharePoint online, you can just take licenses for those additional users.

 One of the advantages that you will get in SharePoint on-premises is that you can run the SharePoint server-side code which is totally restricted in SharePoint Online.
 Also, as an organization, you can use your own active directory for authentication.